TritonDataCenter/sdc-cloudapi/docs/index.md

 A fabric is the basis for building your own private networks that cannot be accessed by any other user.
 It represents the physical infrastructure that makes up a network; however, you don't have to cable or program it.
-Every account has its own unique `fabric` in every data center.
+Every account has its own unique `fabric` in every datacenter.

 On a fabric, you can create your own VLANs and layer-three IPv4 networks.
 You can create any VLAN from 0-4095, and you can create any number of IPv4 networks